-If you're seeking a no-frills pad that won't set you back much, the Sunbeam XL Ultraheat is for you.
+If you're seeking a no-frills pad that won't set you back much, the Sunbeam XL Ultraheat is our top pick for you.
 It sports a simple design and large surface area that delivers even heat for less than half of what many of its competitors cost.
 We particularly like the easily removable cover.
 Though less plush than those of most other pads, it is very easy to take off and clean.

 If your neck is feeling cramped from hunching over a computer all day, the Sunbeam Renue Neck & Shoulder 14 x 22 could be just the ticket.
 Thanks to an ergonomic design, a convenient magnetic clasp, and sewn-in weights that provide just enough pressure without feeling cumbersome, this pad comfortably cradles your neck whether you're in bed or sitting at your desk.
 It also reaches a maximum temperature of over 110˚F for those stressful times that require intense heat therapy.